How to Fix a Cracked Screen or Wet Smart Phone

 How to fix an iphone, smartphone, or cell phone?

-In less than two weeks my son cracked the screen on his cell phone and my daughter cracked, it was more like shattered, the screen on her iPod.
+In less than two weeks my son cracked the screen on his Galaxy smart phone and my daughter cracked, it was more like shattered, the screen on her iPod.
 Now I had a dilemma, since I didn't pick up the optional insurance on the phone, what do I do.
-The reason I didn't pick up the insurance was I purchased five phone and the insurance would run $30 a month for all five phones.
+The reason I didn't pick up the insurance was I purchased five phones and the insurance would run $30 a month for all five phones.
 In a seven month period, I would have paid myself enough money to actually buy a new phone, so no insurance.

 Now back to the cracked screen.
-There are three choices when you crack a screen without insurance, buy a new phone, have the screen replaced, or buy a kit to replace the screen yourself.
+There are three choices when you crack a screen without insurance, buy a new device, have the screen replaced, or buy a kit to replace the screen yourself.

 Three options to fix a cracked screen